Zawadidone/Native-code/assembly/README.md

 0001
 ```

 **OR** - Perform the OR operation on each of corresponding bits.
-The result is 0 if both bits are 0, while otherwise the result is 1:
+The result is 0 if both bits are 0, while otherwise, the result is 1:
 ```
 0101 (decimal 5)
 0011 (decimal 3)